hanapedia/nixos-config/README.md

 # Rebuild the system using your flake config
 sudo nixos-rebuild switch --flake .#nixos-router

-# Authenticate to Tailscale using a QR code
+# Authenticate to Tailscale using a smartphone camera with OCR
-nix-shell -p qrencode
-./scripts/tailscale-up-qr.sh
+sudo tailscale up
 ```

 ## Notes